 This article discusses the market value and the intrinsic value of a share and would help you understand its role in investment decisions.

 The market value of a share is the current price at which it is trading on a stock exchange.
-For example, a stock of State Bank of India (SBI) is currently trading at ₹ 432.50 on NSE (National Stock Exchange).
+For example, a stock of the State Bank of India (SBI) is currently trading at ₹ 432.50 on NSE (National Stock Exchange).
 It means that its market value is ₹ 432.50, or you will have to shell out ₹ 432.50 to buy a single stock of SBI.

-The market value is the reflection of the public sentiment about a company.
+The market value is the reflection of public sentiment about a company.
 It is dependent on the demand and supply of the stock in the market.
 It has a positive relationship with demand, i.e., if there is a strong demand for a share in the market, its price will eventually rise.
 Whereas if the interest for it is sluggish, the price will move downwards.

 The intrinsic value is the fundamental or the actual value of a stock.
 Unlike the market value, which is readily available, it is not as easily available to the public.
 Several tangible and intangible factors, such as market analysis, financial statements, and projected cash flows, determine the book value or the fundamental value of a share.